 User-friendliness.
 What distinguishes Weagree from competitors is its highly user-friendly interface: the application looks simple and is easy to use for both lawyers and business people.
 This applies to both the creation of a contract and to tweaking the underlying contract templates and Q&A-options.
 You don’t need an administrator with both computer programming skills and insight into legal practicalities.
 Although knowledge of the practical aspects of contracting is helpful, Weagree will assist in this as well.

-Unique proposition.
-Weagree’s proposition can be compared to competition:
+USP.
+Weagree’s unique proposition can be compared to competition:

 High quality templates included.
-In contrast with most competitors, various templates are already included in the Weagree Wizard.
+In contrast with most competitors, various templates are already included in the Weagree Wizard – free of charge.
 This makes it easy to re-use components for your own templates or even to amend templates provided by Weagree.
 You are free to add, amend and delete these templates as you deem fit your own business.